 Intake of lemongrass in concentrated forms such as lemongrass tea or supplements can lead to severe complications during pregnancy.
 Lemongrass can be consumed in small amounts, such as in Thai dishes, where it is used as a seasoning, but it is best avoided altogether.

 Possible Side Effects of Lemongrass in Pregnancy

 Consuming lemongrass during pregnancy may have harmful effects but its effects have not been empirically studied on humans.
-The advice to avoid lemongrass in high doses is based on logical conjecture and also on studies done on rats.
+The advice to avoid lemongrass in high doses is based on logical conjectures and also on studies conducted on rats.